base-org/pessimism/docs/architecture/etl.markdown

 * Generating opcode traces for some EVM transaction
 * Parsing emitted events from a transaction

-### Oracle
+### Reader

 Oracles are responsible for collecting data from some external third party _(e.g. L1 geth node, L2 rollup node, etc.)_.
-As of now, oracle's are configurable through the use of a standard `OracleDefinition` interface that allows developers to write arbitrary oracle logic.
+As of now, reader's are configurable through the use of a standard `OracleDefinition` interface that allows developers to write arbitrary reader logic.
 The following key interface functions are supported/enforced:

 * `ReadRoutine` - Routine used for reading/polling real-time data for some arbitrarily configured data source
-* `BackTestRoutine` - _Optional_ routine used for sequentially backtesting from some starting to ending block heights.

 Unlike other components, `Oracles` actually employ _2 go routines_ to safely operate.
-This is because the definition routines are run as a separate go routine with a communication channel to the actual `Oracle` event loop.
+This is because the definition routines are run as a separate go routine with a communication channel to the actual `Reader` event loop.
 This is visualized below:

 {% raw %}
 <div class="mermaid">
 graph LR;
-    subgraph A[Oracle]
+    subgraph A[Reader]
         B[eventLoop]-->|channel|ODefRoutine;
          B[eventLoop]-->|context|ODefRoutine;
         B-->B;